omarfaruk-dev/omarfaruk-dev/README.md

 ---

 ### 👨‍💻 About Me
 I'm a passionate Frontend Developer from Bangladesh with a strong focus on the MERN stack.
 I love building fast, responsive, and user-friendly web applications.
 Currently, I’m working on a full stack project called **ProFast**, a parcel management system.
-I believe in continuous learning and am currently diving deeper into **Next.js** and **Redux**.
+I believe in continuous learning and am currently diving deeper into **Next.js** and **TypeScript**.

 ---